cbuccella/everydayguide_prompt_engineering/6. Prompt Types /🔄 Self-Consistency.md

    - What new insights or considerations emerged from generating multiple solutions?
    - How might this method be particularly useful (or challenging) in your chosen domain?

-10. Share your original problem, the multiple solutions, your final synthesized approach, and your reflections on the process in the comments below.

-This exercise will help you apply the Self-Consistency method to complex problems across various domains, enhancing your ability to generate robust, well-considered solutions.
 </details>